 Lead Poisoning: Take The Extra Steps To Avoid It

-Over 24 million U.S. homes have lead-based paint.
+An estimated 37 million U.S. homes still contain lead-based paint.
 Some older and inexpensive toys contain lead.
 These become real threats to children under 6 who are more likely to put things in their mouths.
 Lead can be toxic and builds up in the body over time, causing serious health issues like impaired speech, hyperactivity and brain damage, much of which cannot be reversed.
 However, there are steps that can be taken to prevent this.

 - Lead is especially dangerous to children.
 Their smaller, growing brains, bodies and nervous systems are more sensitive and easily absorb and retain lead.
 This can lead to: